callum-hart/mono/docs/final_draft.md

 Without an element type the .btn class is obscure.
 We cannot guarantee who the consumers (the HTML elements that use the .btn class) are.

-This means we cannot confidently predict all elements with the class .btn will look the same, since we have no control or insight into what other (user agent, our own, 3rd party) CSS the element will have.
+This means we cannot confidently predict all elements using the class .btn look the same.
+This is because we have no insight or control into what other styles the element will have (user agent, our own, 3rd party).

 Also styles specific to a certain element type are bundled into the .btn class; and therefore applied to all consumers, which introduces unnecessary bloat (deadcode).
 Text-decoration none is only required for anchors using the .btn class.